-Monitor and Regularly Report Progress to Campus

-responsible for developing and implementing the sustainability programs and projects described in this plan to achieve the sustainability goals.
+It was decided to utilize the Sustainable RSCCD Committee (SRC), which consists of faculty, staff and students representing the different campus stakeholders, to manage the process and develop this Sustainability Plan.
+The Committee is responsible for developing and implementing the sustainability programs and projects described in this plan to achieve the sustainability goals.

-2.4 THE POLICY CONTEXT OF SUSTAINIBILITY PLANNING
+2.4 THE POLICY CONTEXT OF SUSTAINABILITY PLANNING